usermac/aiwork/README.md

 added mark and mark log
 Added "about..." link to GitHub
-Added extra help in the tool tip for "ai_message" using the shift key Added to script menu: #1 is "Ask AI", #2 is nav to front end tab, and #3 is nav to result tab (added these last two script for just this purpose.)
-File Option icon added to file.
+Added extra help in the tool tip for "ai_message" using the shift key File Option icon added to file.
 Made by DALL•E 3 in a single web request.
 - Brian
 ```